jdros15/PortKiller-Windows/README.md

 2. Run `portkiller.exe`
 3. The app appears in your system tray — click to see active port listeners.

+> **Note**: Desktop notifications may not appear or persist in the Action Center when running in portable mode, as the application is not registered with the Windows Start Menu.

 ### Build from Source

 ```powershell